Competency Based Interviews are still here in 2025!

 Are you struggling with competency or behavioural based interviews?
 Getting tongue tied, going blank and unsure how to answer correctly?
 Perhaps you are doing ok in the interview room but just not getting jobs?

-Just enter your target job and employer and it will show you those interview questions most likely to arise in your actual interview.
-Plus it will create expert interview answers all designed to help you win the job offer in your very next interview; after all thousands of other job seekers have done just that using InterviewGold.
+Just enter your target job and employer and it will show you the interview questions most likely to arise in your actual interview.
+Plus it will create expert STAR sample answers all fully personalised to you and proven to help you win the job offer in your very next interview.